 Since shoppers are very sensitive to the shipping cost of their orders (in fact, unexpected shipping costs are one of the top reasons for cart abandonment), this is one of the best ways of reducing cart abandonment.

-Check out OptiMonk’s popup template library for one that will fit nicely with your store design and checkout page design.
-Or here’s an example that you can use right away:
+Check out OptiMonk’s popup template library for one that will fit nicely with your store.
+Or here are a couple of examples that you can use right away:

 Using a sense of time pressure can convince an on-the-fence website visitor towards the checkout.
 Let shoppers know where they stand on the availability of a product.
 This adds a sense of urgency to their purchase decision.